joonspk-research/generative_agents/README.md

-# Generative Agents: Interactive Simulacra of Human Behavior
+# Generative Agents with configurable LLM

 <p align="center" width="100%">
 <img src="cover.png" alt="Smallville" style="width: 80%; min-width: 300px; display: block; margin: auto;">
 </p>

-This repository accompanies our research paper titled "[Generative Agents: Interactive Simulacra of Human Behavior](https://arxiv.org/abs/2304.03442)."
-It contains our core simulation module for  generative agents—computational agents that simulate believable human behaviors—and their game environment.
-Below, we document the steps for setting up the simulation environment on your local machine and for replaying the simulation as a demo animation.
+This is a fork of the repository that accompanies the research paper titled "[Generative Agents: Interactive Simulacra of Human Behavior](https://arxiv.org/abs/2304.03442)."

+The configures the generate agents simulation to run with various LLMs.

+In particular, using a local open source model, such as Llama2, has benefit given [the high cost of running simulations](https://twitter.com/NickADobos/status/1690790151503724544?s=20).

 ## <img src="https://joonsungpark.s3.amazonaws.com:443/static/assets/characters/profile/Isabella_Rodriguez.png" alt="Generative Isabella">   Setting Up the Environment

 ### Step 1.
-[Optional] To run simulation locally, select an open source LLM of interest
+To run simulation locally, select an open source LLM of interest
-[Ollama](https://ollama.ai) is one option for easy / quick setup:
+I use [Ollama](https://ollama.ai) for easy / quick setup:
 * [Download](https://ollama.ai/download)
-* Fetch a model, e.g., for `Llama-7b` run `ollama pull llama2`
+* Fetch a model, e.g., for `Llama-13b` run `ollama pull llama2:13b`
-* Run `ollama run llama2`
 * The code uses [LangChain's integration](https://python.langchain.com/docs/integrations/llms/ollama) for easy model-swapping

 LlamaCpp or GPT4All are other great options:
 * Follow the steps linked [here](https://python.langchain.com/docs/use_cases/question_answering/how_to/local_retrieval_qa) for LangChain's integration

-The LLM is set at the top of gpt_structure.py using LangChain's integration.
+The LLM is set at the top of `gpt_structure.py`.

+The rest of the steps follow what was mentioned in the origional repo:

 ### Step 2.
 Generate Utils File
 In the `reverie/backend_server` folder (where `reverie.py` is located), create a new file titled `utils.py` and copy and paste the content below into the file: